d4n3sh/thedaneshproject/content/posts/2007-07-30-how-does-gmail-get-your-email-to-you.md

   3. Upload your video.

 I am thinking of working on a short video myself.I have a good line-up of casts I can use.
-I use Gmail everyday so it&#8217;s time to give back.
+I use Gmail everyday so it's time to give back.

  [1]: http://mail.google.com/mail/help/gmail_video.html